 The second type of synthesis involves seeking new anti-cancer agents through organic chemistry.
 Starting with compounds that are already known to have anti-cancer activity, like resveratrol and quercetin, new compounds are synthesized.
 In collaboration with our biology department, the compounds are tested for toxicity to cancer cells.

 Computational chemistry answers chemical questions using computational modeling tools and software.
-The department currently has two active projects using these computational tools.
+The department currently has one active project using these computational tools.

 Analytical chemistry is about developing new methods of analyzing composition and molecular properties and about the analysis of unknown samples.
 We have several active projects of each type.

-Our other projects involve analyzing alpha-hydroxy acids (AHA's) in cosmetic exfoliating formulations through high performance liquid chromatography (HPLC), developing a method to identify and quantify dental resin composites with gas chromatography mass spectrometry (GCMS), and constructing a solid-state battery using solid polymer electrolyte (SPE) to improve safe usage.
+Another project involves analyzing cetostearyl alcohols in cosmetic cleansing formulations through gas chromatography mass spectrometry (GCMS) and Fourier Transform Infrared Spectroscopy (FTIR), developing a method to identify and quantify dental resin composites with GCMS, and constructing a solid-state battery using solid polymer electrolyte (SPE) to improve safe usage.

 Using bioinformatics methodology to study the sequence and properties of proteins, another recent project in this area correlated the measured isoelectric points of 2,426 proteins with the composition of ionizable groups in the protein.
 This data allowed students to compare methods for protein isoelectric point prediction, a key feature in designing schemes for protein purification and understanding the water solubility of proteins under a variety of solution conditions.